paulwon2223/PWA-Text-Editor-PW/README.md

 # 19 Progressive Web Applications (PWA): Text Editor
 ----------------------------
 #### Description
-Progressive Web Application, also known as PWA, is an web-application that uses service workers, manifest, and other useful web-platform features that maximizes user experience.
+Progressive Web Application, also known as PWA, is an web-application that uses service workers, manifest, and other useful web-platform features to maximizes user experience.

 This application features a Text Editor Progressive Web Application (PWA) which allows users to download locally to their device and have access to the application off-line as well.